zync-mzy/dev-conf/README.md

 # mac_conf
-store some configuration on macOS
+Store some configuration on macOS for:
+- vim
+- zsh
+- tmux